ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/scrolling-performance/index.md

 | [[warning]]
 | | ### **React Dev vs Prod Mode**
 | |
-| | React in Production Mode works faster.
-Given the DOM complexity of the grid, React Production Mode will make sure the grid is performing at it's fastest.
-It is unfair to do Performance Metrics or Comparisons when running React in Development Mode.
+| | React in Production Mode works faster than Dev Mode.
+Given the DOM complexity of the grid, React Production Mode will
+| | allow the grid to perform optimally without any overhead introduced by Dev Mode.
+Performance testing should be
+| | performed in Production Mode only.
 | |
 | | Check the [React Docs](https://reactjs.org/docs/optimizing-performance.html) to learn how to check which mode React is running in.